tmelillo/teach.python/README.md

-# teach.python
- Jupyter notebooks with Python lessons
+This repo contains Jupyter notebooks used to introduce the Python programming language.
+No prior programming experience is expected.
+Code is compatible with Python3.